testmycode/tmc-server/Installation.md

 1. Download submodules with `git submodule update --init --recursive`
 2. Install dependencies with `bundle install`
-3. Rename `config/site.dev.yml` to `config/site.yml`.
+3. Copy `config/site.dev.yml` to `config/site.yml`.
 4. Setup PostgreSQL based on `config/database.yml` or configure `config/database.local.yml` according to your current postgres settings.
-5. Initialize rails database with `rake db:create db:migrate`
+5. Initialize rails database with `rake db:create db:schema:load`
 6. Go to `ext/sandbox` and run `npm ci`.
 More information from [sandbox page](https://github.com/rage/sandbox).
-7. Run the test suite with `rvmsudo rake spec`.
+7. Run the test suite with `bin/rake spec`.
 8. Verify code style with `bundle exec rubocop`.

 After you get the test suite to pass see [post-install instructions](#post-install-instructions).

-### Installation instructions for Ubuntu 14.04
+### Installation instructions for Ubuntu
 We expect the user to be using account which name is tmc.

 #### Install dependencies